Screw Work Life Balance – It’s Story Time!

 To me, the priorities here are backwards.
 It works on an assumption that work is laborious, that it’s never to be enjoyed, or that it’s somehow in the way of life.
 That the only way to give staff members what they want is to enforce that they work less, or give them token gifts outside of work to improve the “life” aspect of this mysterious balance.

 It strikes me more than anything else that the priority really is to work on the “life” balance that exists within work.
 Empowering employees, giving them freedom in how they work, supporting them both with their work but also with the emotions that surround it.
 Creating a culture of care, excitement and innovative thinking, where your employees don’t count down the minutes until leaving time, but instead look at their work as an integral part of their lives that gives them fulfillment and happiness.

 That’s not to say of course that work should be allowed to take over employee’s lives, however much they claim to love it.
 I once met with executives from a company that had an email block between 7pm and 7am to enforce non working time.
 As someone who takes pride in my work, I would often reply to an email late at night if it was interesting, unless I was in the pub… Although there was that one time?
 But we don’t go there…

-One of our pillars of Loyalty is specifically about Alignment, you can read about it here if you haven’t already.
+One of our pillars of Loyalty is specifically about Alignment.
 I have never found a company that uses the term “Work Life Balance” and actually gets anywhere near that in reality.
 If you happen to be the company that bucks this trend, please do get in touch!
 (Apologies in advance if I suggest that you drop that phrase ASAP)

 To Balance is to assume that there are opposites, or compromises to be made, that you can’t have one without having less of the other.
 That said “Work Life Maximisation” doesn’t quite have the same ring to it!
 (Although big kudos to anyone who gets that printed on the wall of their office)